Topics » In The Kitchen » Plant-Based Ingredient Substitutions

 Legumes

-beans, peas, and lentils are a high-fiber protein source that can easily be used as a main course or in place of meat in recipes
+Beans, peas, and lentils are high-fiber protein sources that you can easily use as a main course or instead of meat in recipes.

 Veggie Burgers